enaeseth/loki/Readme.md

   change fonts or colors, and they certainly can't do far more horrible things like insert smilies.
 If you want such features out of the box, Loki is probably not for you.

-But Loki is more than semantic, it's also extremely powerful, with a rich plugin system.
-All of Loki's core features are built with this system, so anything that we were able to do, you can do.

 Compatibility
 -------------